 Julie Ahn, a UX designer who landed a summer internship with Apple in 2020, submitted a portfolio with her application that included several projects showcasing her design capabilities.

 “I’m assuming they called back to interview me because they liked what they saw,” Ahn said.

 In addition to showing that you’re an excellent problem solver, a strong portfolio can also help a hiring manager visualize how you might contribute your skills to future Apple products.

 The Apple internship application process requires the submission of a résumé.
-But there are also optional fields for a cover letter, portfolio, letters of recommendation, and any supporting documentation that can highlight your capabilities, depth expertise, diversity of skills, and the positive qualities and characteristics that you can bring to a team.
+But there are also optional fields for a cover letter, portfolio, letters of recommendation, and any supporting documentation that can highlight your capabilities, depth expertise, diversity of skills, willingness of becoming a successful data scientist and the positive qualities and characteristics that you can bring to a team.